 Williams has been extensively involved in a variety of education, civic, and non-profit activities.
-He currently serves on the board and in various officer and/or committee roles of the Ann Richards School Foundation, Austin Partners in Education (APIE), Austin Ed Fund, Communities in Schools, Friends of Garza High School, Friends of the Zilker Kite Festival, and Trail of Lights Foundation.
+He currently serves on the board and in various officer and/or committee roles of the Ann Richards School Foundation, Austin Partners in Education (APIE), Austin Ed Fund, Friends of Garza High School, Friends of the Zilker Kite Festival, and Trail of Lights Foundation.
 Williams currently serves as the Chair of the Board for the Central Texas Food Bank and as chair of Early Matters Greater Austin.
 He is currently on the leadership committee for the University of Texas Recreational Sports Division, and the Community Advisory Council for the UT-Austin Division of Diversity and Community Engagement.
 Williams is also a member of the Texas Higher Education Coordinating Board’s Community and Technical College Leadership Council and the Education Council for the Greater Austin Chamber of Commerce.

 Williams was the elected District 5 representative on the Austin ISD board from 2004-2012 and appointed as board president from 2006-2012.
 He also served as a past board member and in various officer and/or committee roles of the Center for Child Protection, Communities in Schools, Community Action Network (serving as chair in 2007), Envision Central Texas, KDK-Harman Foundation, Lone Star Investment Pool, Longhorn Village, Prevent Child Abuse Texas, Texas Exes, United Ways of Texas (serving as chair in 2015 and 2016), University High School and West Austin Youth Association, and as a former advisory board member of Any Baby Can and member of the Community Advisory Board for Legacy of Giving.
 He also served as the treasurer and a member of the Leadership Committee for the Texas Education Grantmakers Advocacy Consortium.
 Williams was a member of the 2003-04 Leadership Austin class.

 Williams and his wife Linda McCalla Williams are both graduates of UT-Austin's business school.
 He worked in finance, audit, and consulting capacities at Dell Inc. and Arthur Andersen.
 They are the parents of three twenty-somethings.